 NOTE: On any credit issued to a taxpayer that is sold/ transferred to another taxpayer, the owner of the credit must contact the issuing agency and request a Transfer Document.
 The issuing agency will send a copy of the approved transfer documents to the Tax Credit Section upon completion of the sale/transfer.
-For verification purposes, the taxpayer claiming the credit should attach a copy of the approved transfer document to the return claiming credit.
+For verifica-Page 28 tion purposes, the taxpayer claiming the credit should attach a copy of the approved transfer document to the return claiming credit.